- Men..... | View Rankings | View Statistics | View Rosters | View Schedules ]

 3. Why does it take so long to get results from some teams?
 Why does a team not have any information in the system?
 Why is a recent score not reflected in the current ranking?

 Each school is responsible to enter their own information into the system.
 Some teams put more of a priority on it than others.
 All schools that sponsor a team are encouraged to enter their information on this system.

 Rankings are run once a week according to the schedule set by the respective coaches association.
 For Women, the deadline for entering scores into the system is 9pm CST Sunday evenings, and rankings will be available by 8am CST Monday mornings.
-For Men, the deadline for entering scores is 6pm CST Monday evenings with rankings available by 8am CST Tuesday mornings.

 4. When will the rankings be updated again?

 Rankings are tabulated weekly, Women on Monday morning.